Powerlearnproject/se-day1-assignment-Strange-Host/README.md

 #Part 2: Introduction to AI and Prompt Engineering

-Define prompt engineering and discuss its importance in interacting with AI models.
+9.Define prompt engineering and discuss its importance in interacting with AI models.
     The process of designing and refining queris that are used to interact with AI models.
     Prompt engineering ensures that AI gives out high-quality output especially when used to give out information on speciaised subjects.
-Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+10.Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
     Vague prompt: Tell me more about Agile.
     Refined prompt: Information on Agile Methodology in regards to Software Process models in Software Engineering.